sherif1313/3arabLM/README.md

 Authors: Sheriff (Project Lead)
 Affiliation: Shamela Builder Project
 Date: July 2026
+📋 Table of Contents

+    Abstract

+    Introduction

+    Related Work

+    Methodology

+    Experimental Setup

+    Results and Discussion

+    Conclusion

+    References

+    Appendices

 Abstract

 The rapid adoption of Large Language Models (LLMs) in Arabic natural language processing has outpaced the development of diagnostic tools capable of assessing their internal representational health, particularly when these models are fine-tuned on specialized historical and religious corpora.
 This paper presents a comprehensive mechanistic interpretability framework designed to diagnose the representational capacity, layer-wise similarity, and training dynamics of Arabic LLMs fine-tuned on the Shamela library—a large-scale historical Arabic corpus spanning over 1,400 years of Islamic scholarship.

 We introduce a multi-metric diagnostic toolkit that computes: (1) Centered Kernel Alignment (CKA) and Singular Vector Canonical Correlation Analysis (SVCCA) for layer-wise representational similarity; (2) Stable Rank, Effective Rank, and Participation Ratio for activation space characterization; (3) Intrinsic Dimension estimation using the Levina–Bickel Maximum Likelihood Estimator (MLE); (4) Weight Spectrum analysis with Condition Number computation; (5) Activation Coverage and Dead Neuron Ratio; (6) Cross-domain Forgetting matrices to assess knowledge retention across Islamic disciplines; and (7) Activation Isotropy via Cosine Similarity histograms and Covariance Spectrum analysis.

 Our empirical evaluation on a Qwen3.5-4B model continued-pretrained on the Shamela corpus reveals highly specialized internal representations.
 The measured Far-Layer CKA (0.0215) indicates strong representational diversity across depth rather than representational collapse, while cross-domain CKA values near zero and a linear probe accuracy of 93.1% demonstrate robust domain separation among Fiqh, Tafsir, Hadith, and Nahw.
 The average Stable Rank of 4.2 (out of 2560) with an Activation Coverage of 94.21% suggests that the model maintains a highly efficient, low-dimensional representational space that reflects strong information compression rather than capacity limitation.

 These diagnostics indicate that the model retains substantial representational capacity and does not currently require architectural expansion.
 Furthermore, the strong domain separation makes this model ideally suited for Supervised Fine-Tuning (SFT), where domain-specific QA pairs can be injected without risk of catastrophic forgetting.
 The framework is made publicly available as an open-source tool for the Arabic NLP community.
 1. Introduction

 The emergence of Arabic LLMs has opened new frontiers in computational humanities, particularly in the domain of Islamic textual heritage.
 The Shamela corpus, comprising over 8 billion words from 29,278 classical Islamic books spanning 14 centuries, represents one of the largest curated collections of historical Arabic text.
 However, the unique linguistic characteristics of this corpus—archaic vocabulary, complex syntactic structures, extensive citation patterns, and specialized theological terminology—pose significant challenges for standard LLM evaluation paradigms.